 - Role-Based Access Control (RBAC): This control system is mainly for authentication.
 Furthermore, it also helps the network restrict any unwanted users.
 So, the only authorized person can enter the system leading to an enterprise Ethereum private blockchain.

 - Network Governance: The network governance model actually makes sure who enters the network and who can’t.
 Moreover, you can give access to specific nodes to specific parts of the network.
 In reality, it also ensures safeguarding exchanges.

 - Token Standards: There are many token standards available on the interfaces.
 Usually, you would use the token economy using these standards.
 These mainly include – [ERC-20], [ERC-721], [ERC-621], [ERC-827], and [ERC-223].

-- Ethereum Name Service: The ENS offers a secure mapping procedure for human-readable and simple names of the users.
-So, instead of only having Ethereum addresses, you can have names for both off and on chain features.
+- Ethereum Name Service: The ENS offers a secure mapping procedure for the users’ human-readable and simple names.
+So, instead of only having Ethereum addresses, you can have names for both off and on-chain features.

 Smart Contract Tools Sublayer